BatoolMM/R-markdown/_episodes/09-inline-code-chunks.md

 It'll look like the following:
 ![load libraries & data](../fig/09-load-libraries-data.PNG)

+> ## Time to Knit!
+> Make sure our code runs for Figure 1 now that we moved it around.
+{: .checklist}

 > ## CHALLENGE 9.4 - Change the Fig 3 image to code
 >
 > Now, let's add the code to regenerate Figure 3 from the r script `plot-figure-3.r` in the `code` folder: